 Shortly after Olivia’s birth (in Cambridge, England, in September 1948), her family moved from England (where her Welsh-born father was head of King’s College, Cambridge) to Australia and settled in Melbourne.

 When she was a teenager, Olivia dropped out of high school and won a talent contest which sent her back to England.

 She joined the Anglo-American group Toomorrow, and appeared in a 1970 science fiction movie of the same name.
-Her partners in Toomorrow were Americans Ben Thomas and Karl Chambers and Britain’s Vic Cooper.
+Her partners in Toomorrow (pictured below) were Americans Ben Thomas and Karl Chambers and Britain’s Vic Cooper.

 Their first disc, You’re My Baby Now, flopped badly.
 So did the film and their further chart bids and, before long, Olivia reverted to a solo career.

 In 1971, Olivia released her first album, If Not For You.
 She went on to release several more British albums including, Olivia and Banks Of The Ohio.